What Are the Best Probiotics for Diabetes?

 Fermented foods low in carbohydrates—including miso, sauerkraut, kimchi, and natto—are some of the best natural sources of beneficial bacteria for diabetes.

-4. Should diabetics take probiotics?
+4. Should diabetics eat probiotic foods?

-Evidence suggests that certain probiotic strains of Bifidobacterium and Lactobacillus can improve insulin sensitivity and glycemic control in diabetic individuals.
+Yes, people with diabetes may benefit from eating probiotic-rich foods.
+Certain probiotic strains of Bifidobacterium and Lactobacillus have shown the potential to support insulin sensitivity and glycemic control in diabetic individuals.

-5. What probiotic lowers A1C?
+5. What probiotics lower A1C?

 Probiotic strains, including Lactobacillus acidophilus, Lactobacillus casei, and Bifidobacterium lactis, have been linked to improved blood sugar control and lower A1C levels.